-The problem, in case you are not aware, is where people that purchased a home at the top of the market and are now “upside down,” go out and buy another home, at a lower price and then “give the keys” back to the lender for the original home, allowing it to be foreclosed instead of the owner fulfilling their obligation.
+The problem, in case you are not aware, is where people that purchased a home at the top of the market and are now “upside down.”
+Then, they go out and buy another home, at a lower price and “give back the keys” to the lender for the original home, allowing it to be foreclosed instead of the owner fulfilling their financial obligation.

 Part of the new guidelines are as follows.